We may receive a commission from our partners if you click on a link to review or purchase a product or service. Click to Learn More

 What iPad do I need?

-Saying this, iPads are very intuitive – almost everyone will have used one – which can make onboarding staff significantly easier.
-What’s more, you won’t be beholden to a single POS provider with its branded hardware – if you don’t like a change it makes, you can leave and delete your app.
+Having said this, iPads are very intuitive – almost everyone will have used one – which can make onboarding staff significantly easier.
+What’s more, you won’t be beholden to a single POS provider with its branded hardware.
+If you don’t like a change it makes, you can leave and delete your app.

 We take our impartial research and analysis seriously, so you can have complete confidence that we’re giving you the clearest, most useful recommendations.
 After identifying the most relevant, popular POS platforms on the market, we put them through their paces with hands-on testing to better understand their strengths and weaknesses.